Gtoyos/adamqtt/src/mqtt/results.md

 ### Retain FLAG

 The broker retains the messages.
-That is, publisher sends message.
+That is, publisher sends a message.
 Broker saves it.
-Subscriber wildly appears, the broker send the sent messages to the subscriber.
+Subscriber appears, the broker sends the message to the subscriber.

-En el experimento lo que sucede es que el cliente cada vez que se reconecta recive el mensaje!
+In the test, each time the client connects it receives the retained message!